brendam/tStreamingArchiver/Example/README.md

 Before they can be run, you must:

 1. create a file called `twitter4j.properties` in this `Example` directory from the `twitter4j.properties.sample` file.
 Fill in the OAuth login details for your research Twitter account.
 The `jsonStoreEnabled=true` must be set to true.
 2. create the `tArchiver.properties` from `tArchiver.properties.sample` with your mySQL database details and email details for error messages.
 Instructions for creating the mySQL databases are provided further down this document. `runStreamingArchiver.sh` can be used to collect data without needing a mySQL database, in which case you don't need to set any mySQL properties.
+See below for example python program `import_raw_data_to_CSV.py` to parse raw data files to csv.
 3. edit `./data/searches.txt` to set the keyword and userid searches
 4. `runSearchArchiver.sh` writes directly to the SearchAPI mySQL database, so if you want to use search you need to create the database and put it's details be in the `tArchiver.properties` file.